morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 -I'll be happy to talk about the workaround, but I wouldn't take it as gospel.
 There might be ways to do this, but I did not research it.
 Wanted to have fun, not produce an academic-paper-worthy method, nor a sellable product.
 -In the end, results aren't that different from other more publicized methods.
 Brazil is a strong team... always.

 LEARNINGS: I should have put my money where my model was, and bet for ARGENTINA!!!
-It was predicting, with a bit of a narrow marging, that Argentina would win the World Cup.
+It was predicting, narrowly, that Argentina would win the World Cup.
 It did so when I simulated the playoffs (i.e. not at the very beginning of the competition), which I did to get points in a bracket I played at work.
 Dang!!!